yiisoft/yii2/docs/guide/tutorial-i18n.md

 ];
 ```

-After cofiguring the component can be accessed as `Yii::$app->formatter`.
+After configuring the component can be accessed as `Yii::$app->formatter`.

 Note that in order to use i18n formatter you need to install and enable
 [intl](http://www.php.net/manual/en/intro.intl.php) PHP extension.